Updated: Jul 12

 If you're one of those people who believes it's "politics" causing rifts in your friendships and relationships, you may be a bit naïve.
 You're not losing friends over your choice of political candidate, you're losing friends over your lack of humanity and empathy.
 And maybe your fear, but I'll get to that in a moment.

 In 2016, several people claimed they would stand up for their friends and loved ones when or if policies interfered with their well-being.
 Well, where are you, now?
 You're still supporting the man and the people implementing those policies and you plan to vote for him again.
+You may hate to hear this, but Hillary Clinton was right about EVERYTHING.

 You're still standing up for the man suing to take away simple protections allowing me to carry health-insurance through an employer or purchased individually.
 This goes beyond politics to basic humanity.
 So yes, while Trump is a candidate, it's far beyond that.
 You're not choosing a "political" candidate - you're choosing the man and all that he stands for.
 There is a big difference for 2020.